DoctorKhan/The-Social-Game-Book/src/20_part/08_investigator_roundtable_who_benefits.md

-# Investigator Roundtable: Who Benefits?
+# Chapter 9: Investigator Roundtable: Who Benefits?

 *Six months into their investigation, the four researchers reconvened in Elena's therapy office after hours.
 The walls were covered with flowcharts, timelines, and connection maps that looked more like a detective's murder board than academic research.
 They had traced the systematic dismantling of community structures, but the question that haunted them was becoming unavoidable: Was this intentional?*